-- minor changes to UPWP task descriptions, activities, and other information - funding transfers between UPWP tasks less than 25 percent of the UPWP task budget
+- minor changes to UPWP task descriptions, activities, and other information - funding transfers between UPWP tasks less than 25 percent of the UPWP task budget - funding increase or decrease less than 25 percent of the UPWP task budget

 Staff must present all proposed amendments and administrative modifications to the MPO for consultation prior to endorsement.
 The UPWP Committee will review both amendments and administrative modifications before forwarding them to the MPO.
 MPO members must vote to approve both amendments and administrative modifications.
 For amendments, the MPO will vote to either release the amendment for a 21-day public comment period or waive said comment period (upon recommendation from the UPWP Committee) prior to an endorsement vote.
 Members of the public may attend and provide comments at UPWP committee meetings and MPO meetings at which amendments and administrative modifications are discussed.